I have been managing and maintaining these

-A cloth soaked in strong bleach will kill and wipe away most of the mold on any wall or ceiling surface - Check with the property manager for any additional advice and recommendations if you are unsure.
+A cloth soaked in strong bleach will kill and wipe away most of the mould on any wall or ceiling surface - Check with the property manager for any additional advice and recommendations if you are unsure.

 Smoking Cigarettes, etc. at the Property